Bail BondsBail frequently asked questions

 A bail bond may be held forfeit if the person released on bail violates the conditions of bail e.g. does not appear in court on the due date.
 If this should happen the judge can forfeit the bond.
 The consequences will likely be that the person that violated their bail will be incarcerated until trial and any collateral held against the bond may be lost.

 How much does a Bail Bond cost?

-This can depend on the type of bail bond and the amount and the specific situation.
-Typically the cost of a bail bond is approx 10% of the bond value.
+This can depend on the type of bond and the amount and the specific situation.
+Typically the cost is approx 10% of the bond value.
 There may also be sundry fees for storage of collateral etc.

 What is a cosigner?